SMART BUSINESS: INVESTING IN PEOPLE & RELATIONSHIPS TO DELIVER LASTING VALUE

 Citizenship and advocacy is an important part of being a smart business.
 By networking and knowledge sharing we are developing innovative solutions for our customers.

-To ensure that our strategy is future-proofed, we participate in various committees and forums, including memberships with Future of London, Home Builders Federation Skills Partnership, NextGeneration Initiative, NHBC Standards Committee and the UK Green Building Council.
+To ensure that our strategy is future-proofed, we participate in various committees and forums, including memberships with Future of London, Home Builders Federation Skills Partnership, NextGeneration Initiative, NHBC Standards Committee, UK Green Building Council and the Supply Chain Sustainability School.